ethersphere/ethswarm-blog-hugo/content/foundation/posts/monthly-development-update-may-2025.md

 date = 2025-05-05T00:01:00.000Z
 description = "Node onboarding became even faster—nodes now spin up in under 5 minutes thanks to improved warm-up logic and postage snapshot support.
-The in-browser node project kicked off, spearheaded by Pavel with the Bee team’s protocol-level support, initially focused on WebSocket integration and more." references_and_footnotes = [ ] title = "Monthly Development Update – April 2025" _template = "post"
+The in-browser node project kicked off, spearheaded by Pavel with the Bee team’s protocol-level support, initially focused on WebSocket integration and more." references_and_footnotes = [ ] title = "Monthly Development Update – May 2025" _template = "post"
 +++

 May’s Swarm Community Call covered all of this and more.
-You can [read the recap](https://blog.ethswarm.org/foundation/2025/swarm-community-call-27-march-recap/) or [watch the recording](https://x.com/i/broadcasts/1vOxwXQrXzgKB).
+You can [watch the recording](https://x.com/i/broadcasts/1vOxwXQrXzgKB).

 Node onboarding became even faster—nodes now spin up in under 5 minutes thanks to improved warm-up logic and postage snapshot support.
 The in-browser node project kicked off, spearheaded by Pavel with the Bee team’s protocol-level support, initially focused on WebSocket integration and more.